daguenther/Z2A/Procedures/Administration.md

 * Don't sit in one place for too long, it's bad for you
 * Don't torrent or download large files during the day

-Additional guidlines will be talked about with only parents
+Additional discussion will be with only parents

 * How much time their kids should be on screens
 * Talking to your kids about pornography
-*
+* Different online communites students become part of

 # Cyber Bulling